-Yes, I did use Truvia in this recipe.
-I used a homemade version, but you could also use any sweetener that you like…sucanat or brown sugar.
+Yes, I did use Trivia in this recipe, but you could also use any sweetener that you like…scant or brown sugar.

 This was a hit with everyone – even Annie…who snarled her nose up at first.
 “Mmmmm, you make good pie, Mama!”
 Well, thank you very much.
 I guess she’s just too used to the burning smell and smoke detector going off.

 Keep pie in the fridge for long term – if it lasts a LONG time…which it didn’t here.
 It was gone in one day.
 In my defense, I shared some with my mom.
 QUIT JUDGING ME!
 Pumpkin is good for ya, ya know?